seanprevity/france-travel-helper/README.md

 ```

-2. Import the SQL schema and data:
+2. Import the SQL schema and data from the .sql dump:

 ```shellscript
 psql french_travel_db < french_travel_dump.sql